rgwood/rgwood/README.md

-Hi, I'm Reilly.
-I'm a programmer from Vancouver, currently on sabbatical and hacking on [Nushell](https://github.com/nushell/nushell).
+Hi, I'm Reilly!
+I'm currently on sabbatical and hacking on [Nushell](https://github.com/nushell/nushell).

-I'll be looking for a job in fall 2022; my contact information is on [my website](https://www.reillywood.com/about/) if you'd like to chat.
+My current plan is to return to paid work in the summer or fall of 2022; contact information is on [my website](https://www.reillywood.com/about/) if you'd like to chat.